 - Allow three hours for filter paper discs to dry.

-- The test requires an overnight (16-20 hours) incubation before you can evaluate the effectiveness of the discs.
+- The test requires an overnight (16-20 hours) incubation before you can evaluate the effectiveness of your antibiotics.

-- And you will also want to consider the time it will take to prepare stock solution if you’re testing powder, and the times required for the actual process, which depends on how you work.
+- You will also want to consider the time it will take to prepare stock solution if you’re testing powder, and the time required for the actual process, which depends on how you work.